Hot Orange Tag

 We want to use a gradient that compliments your tube, so use the

-Dropper Tool to choose 2 colours from your tube a dark colour for
+Dropper Tool to choose 2 colours from your tube a dark colour, or black for

-the foreground (left click) and a light colour for the background.
+the background and a light colour for the foreground.

 You can minimise your tube for now.